isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Marist Digital Media Club.md

 *   Provide a platform for students to learn about digital media in a fun and inspiring environment where students are confident to lead and explore the many possibilities in digital media.

+**Marists are given the opportunities to participate in the following competitions:**

+*   Our Schools, Our Stories&nbsp;

+*   &nbsp;National Chinese Short Film Competition&nbsp;

+*   &nbsp;Copyright Competition

 **To achieve the CCA’s goals, the following programmes are offered:**

 * Basic Photography and Videography modules

-*   Advanced Photography modules
+* Advanced Photography/Videography modules

-*   Fashion /Portraiture

-*   Food Photography

-*   Long-Exposure Photography

-*   Journalism and Reporting for video

-*   Introduction to Garageband
+* Interview style videos&nbsp;

-*   End-of-Year MDMC Exhibition and Showcase
+* Photography exhibitions and showcases

-**Marists are given the opportunities to participate in the following competitions:**

-*   Canon Photo Marathon&nbsp;

-*   Singapore Youth Festival Arts Exhibition (Biennial)

-*   N.E.mation

 #### Training Schedule